CLASSICAL

 Large Ensemble, Live Mixing, and Pre-recorded Material

-Live vocals: Justin Friello, Elyse Brown, Alexa Flinker, and Cheryl Russell
+DEMO: Live vocals: Justin Friello, Elyse Brown, Alexa Flinker, and Cheryl Russell

 A Fine Is A Price was inspired by an episode of the psychology/economics podcast No Stupid Questions in which they discuss a study in behavioral economics about the effects of fines on parents when they arrive late to pick up their kids from daycare.
 The unexpected result that once parents understood and accepted the small monetary price, they increased this behavior rather than reducing it was a revelatory moment for me.
 I started to reflect on my own past behaviors in romantic relationships, how I’d seemingly accepted all possible fines—undesirable outcomes—without changing.